 How Tangerine Bank compares to others

 Although Tangerine Bank offers a lot of different products, most people are only interested in their interest rate.
 Their promotional rate of 2.50% is quite good, but it only lasts five months.

-Some people may prefer EQ Bank who offers an interest rate of 2.00% all the time.
+Many people prefer EQ Bank as they consistently have one of the higher interest rates.
 EQ Bank has changed the landscape over the years as they were one of the first banks to introduce free e-transfers.
 Speaking of e-transfers, it’s a bit mindboggling that Tangerine charges $1 for them if you’re sending money to someone who doesn’t have a Tangerine account.
 Just about every other digital bank offers unlimited free e-transfers.

 What Tangerine Bank does have going for them is their various products.
 You won’t find many digital banks that have a U.S. dollar account available.
 A credit card and investment funds are also unheard of with Tangerine’s competitors.